 You may have heard that a local property manager is essential.
 Yet, there are highly experienced teams in national agencies that can offer similar services.

 Here are the pros and cons of using a local property manager compared to a national property manager.

 Pros and cons of using a local property manager

-They know local vendors.
-Local property managers usually have a working relationship with reputable contractors and tradespeople in the area.
+Local property managers know local vendors and usually work with reputable tradespeople and contractors in the area.

-They might be inexperienced.
-Since they work on a smaller scale, they manage fewer properties.
+A local property manager might be inexperienced.
+They work on a smaller scale and therefore manage fewer properties.

-This means that if your specific property manager has not dealt with problem tenants before or are unsure when and how to evict a tenant, they can quickly fall behind, make errors, and lose credibility with your tenants.
+Suppose your property manager has not dealt with problem tenants before or is unsure about eviction processes.
+In that case, they can make errors and lose credibility with your tenants.

 Using a national property manager

 Now, look at the pros and cons of using national property managers to manage your property.